 Uganda popularly known as the Pearl of Africa is a landlocked country located in East Africa.
 Its gifted by nature with diverse scenery plus wildlife making it one of the world’s must visit destination.

 The country neighbors Kenya to the East, Rwanda & Tanzania to the south, DRC to the west and south Sudan to the north.
 Kampala is Uganda’s capital city located in the central part of the country.
-English is the official language though Uganda has over 50 tribes each speaking a different language.
+There are over 50 tribes in Uganda also making it a cultural diverse country.

 Major rivers in Uganda include the Nile River, River Katonga, River Mpaga, River Kafu, River Kagera among others.